cgoillot/GPX_Correct/README.md

 GPX_Correct.py corrects .gpx files imported from Strava/Runtastic so that "Moving Time" is closer to "Elapsed Time" when importing them back to Strava.

+- To correct Strava .gpx files use Strava_gpx_correct.py
+- To correct Runtastic .gpx files use Runtastic_gpx_correct.py

+Note: you cannot use one script to correct both type of the files at the moment.

 # Requirements
 Python 2.7 (not tested with other versions at the moment) is required.
 Don't forget to add C:\Python27\ in your PATH environment variable.